SparkYuan/SubmitButton/README.md

 ## Download

 Step 1.
-Configure your module-level build.gradle to include the follow repository:
+Configure your project-level build.gradle to include the follow repository:

 ```gradle
 repositories {